logo

 duration3.5 bed Lodge meals B/L/D

-You drive short to domestic airport terminal for an early morning flight to Lukla – small town developed after the Everest region became famous.
+You drive to domestic airport terminal for an early morning flight to Lukla – small town developed after the Everest region became famous.
 Thrilling flight of about 30 minutes that offers spectacular view of the Himalayan ranges, river beds, terraced landscape, forest lands at the Lukla airstrip – notoriously famous for one of the most dangerous airports of the world.
 You will meet with some crew members here (porters).
 Trek for today is short, and easy to begin with as most of the trail descend, or have little gentle uphill.
 After a three and half-hours to four hours’ trek you reach the small village of Phakding on the bank of beautiful Dudh Koshi River.
 Overnight local lodge.

-duration5-7 bed Hotel meals B/L/D
+duration5 bed Hotel meals B/L/D

-duration1-5 bed Lodge meals B/L/D
+duration4 bed Lodge meals B/L/D

 After breakfast, you set out for acclimatizing hiking.
 First, visit around Namche Bazaar – to the top of Namche where Sherpa Museum is located.
 You will then visit the Sagarmatha National Park’s headquarter from where the breathtaking panoramas of the mountains.
 The peak you can view includes Mt.
 Everest (8,848 m /29,029 ft), Mt.
 Lhotse (8,516 m/ 27,940 ft), Mt.
 Ama Dablam (6,812 m/ 22,349 ft), Mt.
-Thamserku (6,608 m/ 21,680 ft), Kantenga (6,782 m/ 22,251 ft), Cho-Latse (6,440 m/ 21,128 ft), Tawache or Taboche (6,542 m/ 21,463 ft), Kongde Peak (6,187 m/ 20,298 ft) and others.
-If you are still energetic and want to go higher then we hike up the Syangboche Airport (Old Airport) and Everest View Hotel.
-You can enjoy the magnificent view of the Himalayan panorama from this high hill-top.
-The luxury Hotel located at an altitude of 3880 m offers tea/coffee for the trekkers as well, if you want to rest.
-From here, you can decide to return back to your Hotel the same way, or make a trip to the biggest Sherpa village in Everest region - Khumjung village, where the Hillary school sits.
-Back to your Hotel in the later afternoon, and Overnight local lodge.
+Thamserku (6,608 m/ 21,680 ft), Kantenga (6,782 m/ 22,251 ft), Cho-Latse (6,440 m/ 21,128 ft), Tawache or Taboche (6,542 m/ 21,463 ft), Kongde Peak (6,187 m/ 20,298 ft) you contnue further to Syangboche Airport (Old Airport) and Everest View Hotel .You can enjoy Mt.Everest more closer and other magnificent view of the Himalayan panorama from this high hill-top.
+The luxury Hotel located at an altitude of 3880 m offers tea/coffee for the trekkers as well, you have rest and accomolazie than you do short walk to the biggest Sherpa village in Everest region - Khumjung village, Nestled in the Khumjung Valley in khumbu region unveils its charm, with notable attractions such as the Khumjung Monastery atop a hill, housing a preserved skull believed by locals to be that of a Yeti, and the Hillary School, founded by the legendary Sir Edmund Hillary himself – both deserving of exploration.Overnight at lodge.

-duration5-7 bed Lodge meals B/L/D
+duration5 bed Lodge meals B/L/D

-duration6-7 bed Lodge meals B/L/D
+duration6.5 bed Lodge meals B/L/D

-Enjoy the morning breakfast in this stunning place, and after breakfast walk down to the river bed, and climb uphill to Kyanjuma and to Namche.
+"Enjoy a morning breakfast in the stunning surroundings of Tengboche, with breathtaking views of the Himalayan peaks, including Mt.
+Everest in the peaceful atmosphere.
+After breakfast walk down to the river bed, and climb uphill to Kyanjuma and to Namche.
 Enjoy our lunch in Namche.
 You can stroll around for some shopping, if you want to buy back some gifts to your friends/family members from the Everest Region.
 Later in the afternoon, climb down to the river from Namche, and walk to Monjo.
 Overnight local lodge.

-duration6-7 bed Lodge meals B/L/D
+duration4 bed Lodge meals B/L/D

 After breakfast, walk same way back along the Dudh Koshi River.
 Reach Lukla walking past Phakding and several other beautiful dotted settlements both sides of the river.
 In Lukla, we thank and bid farewell to our amazing crew members who helped us for successful trip.
 Overnight local lodge.

-bed Hotel meals B/L/D
+duration20/30 min bed Hotel meals B

 We take another beautiful and thrilling morning flight back to Kathmandu saying a heartfelt goodbye to the majestic mountains.
 You land at Kathmandu airport to feel the bustling city atmosphere after a week in the Himalayas with freshness and greenery.
 You are transferred to the hotel and leave you to enjoy the day on your own and relax.
 Overnight in a hotel.

-bed Hotel meals B/L/D
+duration4 bed Hotel meals B

 After breakfast at your Hotel, we take you to the mysterious Kathmandu city tour.
 This historical, cultural and spiritual city unveils the social and historical mysteries to visitors.
 You will walk through the narrow lanes of the ancient Kathmandu – the center of power – that includes markets of Ason, Glass beads market at Indrachowk, oldest supermarket at New Road, Kilagal, and Hidden Stupas inside the family courtyard.
 Visit of Kathmandu Durbar Square – the administrative quarter of Malla Kings (fourteenth to eighteenth century), and Shah Kings who ruled Nepal from 1768 until 2008.
 The most unique experience in the square is the visit to the temple of the living goddess “Kumari”.
 After the tour, return back to your Hotel.
 If you are staying in Thamel, you can hang around this bustling tourist market and enjoy shopping.
 Overnight in Hotel.

-meals Breakfast
+duration3omin meals Breakfast

 As per your flight schedule, you will be transferred to the international airport of Kathmandu three hours prior to the flight time and your tour ends here.